KatherineMichel/digital-commonplace/projects.md

 https://osem.seagl.org/conferences/seagl2020/program/proposals/779
 https://twitter.com/chrisjrn/status/1311333513816190976 | Christopher Neugebauer 🇦🇺🏳️‍🌈 on Twitter: "Someone asked me exactly why System Python exists if you're not meant to actually use it.
 To answer their question, I'm giving a brand new talk on this year's extremely online @SeaGL: "Environments".
 It's a 20-minute history of deployment environments and why they've changed!" / Twitter

-https://twitter.com/chr1sa/status/1293053795946004481 | Chris Anderson on Twitter: "If you're a Python developer and still using prints to debug, this is a must-watch.
-Python debuggers are getting good!
-Between the interactive debugging in Python 3.7 and the fantastic visual debugger in VS Code, it's a whole new game" / Twitter

-https://github.com/pythonsd/test-driven-django-development | pythonsd/test-driven-django-development: This repository contains materials for a San Diego Python workshop on learning Django with test inspired development

 https://github.com/phildini/api-driven-django

 Kojo